 Child Observes Domestic Violence

 It should be noted that most children exhibit some of these signs at various times in their development.
-Child protective services practitioners should be aware that if a child manifests several of these behaviors for an extended period of time, and they continue to increase in intensity, it is possible that the child may be experiencing domestic violence.
+Child protective services practitioners should be aware that if a child manifests several of these behaviors for an extended period of time, and they continue to increase in intensity, the child may be experiencing domestic violence.

 Child Observes and Victims Abuse